Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{Sec:RelatedWork}, we survey existing work on contextual recommendation.
-First, before describing our proposed approaches, in Section \ref{sec:foundation}, we formally describe a generic IR setup as a common foundation for our specific proposed approaches.
-Section \ref{sec:frlm} describes our proposed approach towards contextual recommendation using a factored relevance model (FRLM) that addresses the location constraint only.
-Section \ref{sec:kdefrlm} generalizes the model to include word semantic information.
+In Section \ref{sec:foundation}, we formally describe a generic IR setup as a common foundation for the specific approaches that we propose in the subsequent sections.
+Section \ref{sec:frlm} describes our proposed approach towards contextual recommendation using a factored relevance model (FRLM) that addresses the location constraint only, and Section \ref{sec:kdefrlm} generalizes the model to include word semantic information.
 Following this, Section \ref{sec:frlm_psi} further generalizes FRLM to the multi-contextual case by incorporating term preference weights corresponding to trip qualifier (\emph{soft}) constraints.
 We describe the setup of our experiments in Section \ref{sec:setup}, which is followed by the results and discussions in Section \ref{sec:results}.
 Finally, Section \ref{sec:conclusions} concludes the paper with directions for future work.